Veetaha/mipz-practice-1/README.md

 cargo 1.60.0 (d1fd9fe 2022-03-01)
 ```

-In oder to compule the CLI binary run the following command:
+In order to compule the CLI binary run the following command:

 ```bash
 cargo build